Keynote Speakers

 Rachel Peters

-University of Guyana Berbice Campus
+University of Guyana Berbice Campus Library

-Ms. Peters recently completed a Master’s Degree in Business Administration (General Management).
+Ms. Peters holds a Master’s Degree in Business Administration (General Management).
 She has worked at the University of Guyana Berbice Campus Library for over 10 years, beginning as a Clerk Typist and now serving as an Assistant Librarian (Temp).
+Her research focuses on innovative strategies to enhance library services and streamline operations through the integration of technological tools.
+She actively keeps abreast with technological advancements relevant to academic libraries and regularly engages in collaborative research projects.
+With skills in research assistance, paper formatting, and editorial work, Ms. Peters is committed to supporting patrons and advancing their academic library experience.

 view more..